kubedb/docs/docs/guides/mysql/clustering/remote-replica/index.md

 # KubeDB - MySQL Remote Replica

-This tutorial will show you how to use KubeDB to provision a MySQL Remote Replica from a kubedb managed mysql instance.
-Remote replica can used in in or across cluster
+This tutorial will show you how to use KubeDB to provision a MySQL Remote Replica from a KubeDB managed mysql instance.
+Remote replica can use in or across cluster

 ## Before You Begin